How Long Does Canned Corn Last In The Fridge?

 Freezing (opened) 8-10 months

-Remember, while freezing can preserve the safety and nutritional value of canned corn, texture and flavor may be affected over time.
+Remember, while freezing preserves the safety and nutritional value of canned corn, texture and flavor may be affected over time.
 For more information about freezing and its impact on food, take a look at how long do strawberries last in the fridge?, which includes freezing tips for another popular perishable.

 Using Canned Corn Beyond the Expiry Date